mattis1896/edc-GUI/README.md

 By following these steps and ensuring the correct configuration, you can establish seamless communication between two devices, with the Consumer and Provider exchanging data efficiently.

+## Things to be Done

+### Implementation of Policies

+To further strengthen Gaia-X compliance, the implementation of policies is a useful extension.
+This ensures that consumers can only access assets that meet the policies they fulfill.
+It reinforces the principle that a consumer can only retrieve data for which the provider has granted permission.

+### Display of Real-Time Data

+Another aspect is the display of real-time data.
+Currently, this is not easily possible, as the values cannot be directly read with code.
+However, this can be achieved by implementing an appropriate method for reading and providing this data.

+### Solution for Communication Between Edge Computer and PFC200

+A solution needs to be implemented for the communication between the edge computer and the PFC200.
+It must be ensured that the provider and the consumer can run on two different devices.